By Stephanie Cherry-Farmer

 The National Register is our country’s official list of historic buildings, structures, sites, objects, and districts worthy of preservation.
 Currently, more than 82,000 historic properties in Georgia are listed on it, although the Zuber-Jarrell House on Flat Shoals Road is the only National Register-listed property in East Atlanta.
 The National Register recognizes both individual properties and groups of properties that are related historically, known as historic districts.
 Historic districts registered in our immediate vicinity include Reynoldstown, Kirkwood, and Candler Park.

 A narrative developmental history constitutes a significant part of the nomination document.
 The students will need the help of East Atlantans, both current and past, to document as much of East Atlanta’s development from the 1880s through the 1970s.
-Throughout the project, students were available to meet with anyone who has historical information to share.
-Additionally, an East Atlanta History Night was held on March 7 at Branan Towers located at 1200 Glenwood Avenue.
-The public was invited to bring old photographs, house plans, articles, real estate ads, business ads, property sales brochures, yearbooks from the neighborhood schools, old church bulletins, and any other type of historical documentation relevant to East Atlanta.
-The students hade scanners on site to copy this documentation, and they interviewed anyone with oral history to share.
+Throughout the project, students will be available to meet with anyone who has historical information to share.
+Additionally, an East Atlanta History Night is scheduled for 7:00pm on March 7 at Branan Towers located at 1200 Glenwood Avenue.
+The public is invited to bring old photographs, house plans, articles, real estate ads, business ads, property sales brochures, yearbooks from the neighborhood schools, old church bulletins, and any other type of historical documentation relevant to East Atlanta.
+The students will have scanners on site to copy this documentation, and they will be prepared to interview anyone with oral history to share.

 Properties listed in the National Register may qualify for specific benefits and incentives, including: